MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-create-retrieve-update-delete-late-bound.md

 ---
-title: "Sample: Create, retrieve, update, and delete (late bound) (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Sample: Create, retrieve, update, and delete (late bound) (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This sample demonstrates the create, retrieve, update, and delete operations on an account using the late bound Entity class" ms.custom: "" ms.date: 12/15/2017